Do families staying at the Ronald McDonald House need to be fully vaccinated before they come?

 Most families will bring, or rent a vehicle as public transportation here in Boston can be costly, unreliable and time consuming.
 The Mass General Brigham Shuttle is a free shuttle that operates daily (except holidays) and can be used by anyone to travel between the Charlestown Navy Yard, North Station (which provides access to the TD Garden and the MBTA), and Massachusetts General Hospital.
 Weekend times are less frequent.
 Click here for more shuttle information There is a connecting shuttle at MGH that can take you to the Longwood Medical area- where the rest of the hospitals are located.
 From our location in Charlestown, MGH is 2.5 miles away and Boston Children’s Hospital is 5.5 miles away.
 But with traffic this could take 30-60 minutes by car.
 Some families use Uber, Lyft, Taxi or local bus service.

-During health restrictions no visitors are allowed.
-If we inform you that visitors are allowed: Guests should limit visitors to close friends and family.
+Guests should limit visitors to close friends and family.
 Strangers should never be invited inside of the RMHBH apartments.
 Visitors cannot stay overnight unless they have been registered with RMHBH and have provided a valid ID to the office.

 Each family is allowed 1 parking space-as we have limited underground parking.
 For families with more than 1 car -we encourage them to talk to the hospital social worker to make arrangements for parking the second vehicle.